Thursday, July 23, 2009

 For years I have hated living in the metropolitan area, and even though it was in the southern suburbs of Perth, it was still too busy, too noisy, and very limiting for me.
 Certain concessions had to be considered and although I would have liked to have had a lot more time to think about it, a decision was made, and I am now relocated back to my old home town of Busselton, where there are a lot of advantages to be enjoyed.

-The first and foremost advantage is my partner, and we are now co-habitating (when he is home from work overseas, that is).
-The second advantage is that I get to enjoy the clean air and a lot of physical pleasures that an outside life without all the smog and pollution that a city provides, can offer me.....such as riding my pushbike everywhere (especially when it is not raining and cold), walking downtown every day without fear of being mugged, and in general, enjoying the beautiful coastline that Busselton has to offer.
+Theadvantage is that I get to enjoy the clean air and a lot of physical pleasures that an outside life without all the smog and pollution that a city provides, can offer me.....such as riding my pushbike everywhere (especially when it is not raining and cold), walking downtown every day without fear of being mugged, and in general, enjoying the beautiful coastline that Busselton has to offer.

 The third advantage is that I get to see my family more, because they also live down here, apart from my parents, that is, and that in itself is the only disadvantage.
 But due to the wonders of modern technology, I can keep in touch very regularly.

-Because I am now more of a "lady of Leisure" than a working girl, I have the advantage of being able to get to and indulge my passion for feltmaking.
+I have the advantage of being able to get to and indulge my passion for feltmaking.
 Just as soon as I sort out the studio, and find the necessary items that I will require to do just that.
 I left that project for the last on the agenda, because of the fact that I wanted to take my time over it and get the studio in an order that I would be happy with.

 So to that end, I say to the world, and myself....."Bring it on".